 From Training to Endpoint: How We Deploy Custom ML Models

 Most ML tutorials end at model.fit().
-Production starts there.
+The real work starts there.
 Here's how we take a trained model from notebook to a FastAPI endpoint that handles real traffic.

-At Creative Codes, we've deployed custom ML models for classification, sentiment analysis, anomaly detection, and predictive scoring.
-The training step is usually the smallest part of the work.
+The training step is usually the smallest part of a custom ML project.
+The real work starts at deployment.
 Getting from a trained model to something that runs reliably in production is where most teams struggle.
 This is how we do it.

 What "production" means for an ML model